woodedlawn/awesome_retirement_portfolio_projector_tool/README.md

 ## Usage

-To run the application, install the libraries listed above and run `python awesome_tool.py` from the command line.
+To run the application, install the libraries listed above and run (write) `python awesome_tool.py` from the command line.

 The application will provide a recommended portfolio based on risk profile.
 The key elements for the recommendation are: